Nail that Talk and Wow Your Audience! 8 Presentation Tips for ESL Trainers

 4. Structure your talk clearly

-Writing helps sort out your thoughts, so it’s essential for a good talk.
-In the brainstorming phase, organise your ideas using the good old mind map.
+As you most probably know, writing helps you structure your thoughts, so it’s essential for a good talk.
+In the brainstorming phase, you can organise your ideas with the help of a mind map.
 (By the way, mind maps look like synapses and the brain seems to respond to that with heightened creativity.)
+Handwritten notes are better for your brain, as it takes longer to write than to type, so there is more reflection time involved.

 Who doesn’t love the flowery little mind map?